• Home

 Practice, Practice, Practice

 As a reminder, changing sleep habits is not likely to happen overnight.
-It will probably take some concerted effort, the right sleep supplies and a good routine, but it can be done.
+It will probably take some concerted effort, the right sleep supplies, and a good routine, but training yourself to sleep on your back can be done.

 Sweet dreams.